Manny Pacquiao vs. Antonio Margarito

+Manny Pacquiao vs. Antonio Margarito, billed as The Eighth Wonder of the World, was a professional boxing match contested on November 13, 2010, for the vacant WBC super welterweight championship.

+Background

-Manny Pacquiao vs. Antonio Margarito, was a super welterweight fight for the vacant WBC super welterweight championship.
-The bout was held on November 13, 2010, at AT&T Stadium, in Arlington, Texas, United States.
-The match was put together after the second negotiation for the long-awaited "superfight" between Manny Pacquiao and Floyd Mayweather Jr. had failed.
+The bout was held at AT&T Stadium, in Arlington, Texas, United States.
+The match was put together after the second negotiation for the fight between Manny Pacquiao and Floyd Mayweather Jr. had failed.
 Pacquiao defeated Margarito by unanimous decision.